Xunnamius/black-flag-extensions/README.md

 camelCase forms (`'myArgument'`).

 > `withBuilderExtensions` will throw if you attempt to add a command option with
 > a name or alias that conflicts another of that command's options.
+This sanity
-> `withBuilderExtensions` also takes into account the following [yargs-parser
+> check takes into account the following [yargs-parser settings][51]
-> settings][51] configuration settings: `camel-case-expansion`, `strip-aliased`,
+> configuration settings: `camel-case-expansion`, `strip-aliased`,
 > `strip-dashed`.

 ```javascript